rick-jennings/phable/docs/xeto-intro.md

 ### Link to Haxall Runtime

-Link the project to the Haxall runtime (adjust the path to match your Haxall installation):
+Link the project to the Haxall runtime (adjust the path to match the Haxall installation):

 ```shell
 ~/haxall-4.0.4/bin/xeto env